Nicki-afk/j-messanger-client/README.md

 <br>

 ---
-## Version note 0.0.4-alpha
+## Version note 0.0.5-alpha

-**In the new version 0.0.4-alpha, the following bugs have been fixed, and the following features have been added:**
+**In the new version 0.0.5-alpha, the following bugs have been fixed, and the following features have been added:**

- - The output of messages has been fixed, now the line break occurs by words and not by letters as it was before
+- Possible exceptions handled.
+Now if there is any problem or error, the user will see the corresponding message

- - Added the ability to disable message output character by character using the `/styleprint --off`  command.
-Also added the ability to change the speed of printing characters using the command `/charpm "time in milliseconds "`
+- Added the ability to save connection data to the server.
+Now when you restart the application, you will be prompted to enter the name of the already saved server to connect
+- Changed the speed of printing characters per millisecond.
+Characters now print faster
+- Slightly optimized code

 ---